-DFID manages the largest share of the UK’s ODA (see question four: ‘How is the UK’s budget structured?’).
+DFID manages almost three-quarters of the UK’s ODA (see question four: ‘How is the UK’s budget structured?’).
 Programming of DFID’s bilateral funding is largely decentralized, as DFID’s country offices mostly manage program development.
 Programming is based on the Treasury’s Comprehensive Spending Review (CSR), which sets DFID’s budget for the parliamentary term.
-Based on the CSR, DFID sets out high-level priorities in its multi-year business Plan.
-Reflecting the Business Plan’s priorities, DFID’s country offices develop Operational Plans (OPs), which guide DFID’s bilateral cooperation in-country.
+Based on the CSR, DFID sets out high-level priorities in its multi-year Business Plan.
+Reflecting the Business Plan’s priorities, DFID’s country offices develop Operational Plans (OPs), which guide DFID’s bilateral cooperation within the partner country.
 An OP includes indicative multi-year budgets for ‘strategic pillars’ (e.g., health), including ‘results targets’ to be achieved by the end of the OP period.
 Once the OP is finalized, country offices will still have an opportunity to make adjustments during the annual budget process, based on the overall multi-year budget framework set by the CSR and DFID’s Business Plan.
 In addition, DFID headquarters originates and manages programs that go beyond the scope of a single country, such as specific thematic and regional initiatives.

 How will the UK’s ODA develop?

 - The UK government has pledged to continue to meet the UN target of spending 0.7% of its GNI on ODA.
-This means that ODA is likely to continue to grow in line with the growth of the UK economy.
+This means that ODA in absolute terms is likely to continue to grow in line with the growth of the UK economy.
 Based on European Commission forecasts of the UK’s GNI, maintaining the 0.7% target would result in net ODA of approximately US$19.4 billion in 2018 (in 2016 prices), up from US$18.7 billion in 2017.

-- The UK is increasingly diversifying its ODA channels through cross-government funds: the Conflict, Stability and Security Fund to support global security, the ODA crisis reserve to support resilience and crisis response, and the Prosperity Fund to promote economic growth overseas and private sector opportunities.
+- The UK is increasingly diversifying its ODA channels through cross-government funds: the Conflict, Stability and Security Fund to support global security, the ODA crisis reserve to support resilience and crisis response, and the Prosperity Fund to promote economic growth and private sector opportunities overseas.
 As a result, the proportion of ODA to be spent by departments other than the Department for International Development (DFID) could increase to 30% by the end of the current Spending Review period in 2020.

 What will the UK’s ODA focus on?